V-Squared/v2-Videogular-SingleStep/README.md

 1. right-clicking it and click on properties
 2. go to the Details tab
 3. scroll to the video section and you can see the frame rate property

+## My sublime theme

+if you are interested on the theme, it's called brogrammer